 Also be prepared to answer questions about your spouse’s job, work schedule and working conditions, earnings, and how he or she travels to work.
 Be prepared to discuss your joint-spending, investments, tax filings, joint bank accounts, financial dealings, and mortgages, etc.

-If the interviewing officer suspects that the marriage is not bona fide, expect very detailed questions.
+If the interviewing officer suspects that the marriage is not bona fide, expect more detailed questions.
 You could even be separated to answer the same set of questions separately.

-4. Green Card Marriage Interview Questions About Your Lifestyle And Habits
+E. Green Card Marriage Interview Questions About Your Lifestyle And Habits.

 - Do you set up the alarm clock to get up in the morning?